Photo: Nicole Lee/ Sport Singapore

-Lastly, its always important to disguise your shots so will not become easy to predict.
+Lastly, it is always important to disguise your shots so it will not become too easy for your opponent to predict.
 For example, your offensive shots should look like either a drive or a drop shot until the very last second.
 This will make it hard for your opponent to react.

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.

 Whether you would like your child to experience badminton or embark on a pathway to excel in it, the SBA Badminton Academy @ ActiveSG is the right place for you!
 Helmed by professional coaches, they will be on hand to guide your child every step of the way to instill values and character development.
 From fundamental movement skills to core badminton skills, the programmes are designed to be fun, yet challenging.